mras0/mjs/doc/es5/es5.md

 ## TODO
 - Annex C Strict Mode (Changes need to be done at parser level to support emitting `SyntaxError` in various places)
+- Strict Mode: No octal literals
+- Strict Mode: No octal literal escape sequences
+- Strict Mode: `ReferenceError` when assigning to an undeclared identifier
+- Strict Mode: `eval` and `arguments` may not be assigned to (or modified) in many contexts
+- Strict Mode: `eval` and `arguments` may not be part of object literals
+- Strict Mode: `caller` and `callee` may not be accessed on functions
+- Strict Mode: Arguments don't alias formal parameters
+- Strict Mode: `arguments` is immutable
+- Strict Mode: Object literals may only contain one definition of data property
+- Strict Mode: eval code gets its own environment
+- Strict Mode: `this` is not coerced to an object
+- Strict Mode: `SyntaxError` when trying to delete a variable or function argument/name
+- Strict Mode: function parameters may not have the same name
+- Strict Mode: `WithStatement` is a `SyntaxError`
 - Annex E: 15.3.4.3,4: Change in handling of `null`/`undefined` when passed to `apply/call` (Note: most e.g. Object.prototype functions have been changed to call `ToObject` on the this argument, need to retest many functions...)

 ## Done: